Rosezey/Gray-Forests/README.md

 # Gray-Forests

-Gray Forests is a pixelated, dystopian strategy game with turn-based combat.
+Gray Forests is a pixelated, roguelite horror top-down shooter game with elements of body horror and science fiction.

 The game is currently under development.